thomashocking/SemanticAnalyzer/README.md

 # IDEA
 1. Collect Search Result and Analyze it in terms of easy and important information.
 Reorganize the search result.
 2. Extract important sentences from License Agreement.
+3. Easy Text : Word's difficulty, How many important sentence are there(ratio),

 ---